Izzette/Rebound-Shooter-Resurgence/README.txt

           Accesses computerdata.lua to spawn these objects.
        -- computerdata.lua
           Contains all information about spawn state of computer objects, as well as some changes these objects make to themselves.
+       -- graphics.lua
+          Handles GUI and some imagery
+       -- spiral.jpg
+          Used by graphics.lua as background image
        -- README.txt
           This file, silly :P
        -- Rebound Shooter Resurgence.love